malibiranrc/my-nodejs-app/README.md

       # Step to build and push a Docker image.
       - name: Build and Push Docker Image
         run: |
           # Build a Docker image with a specific tag.
+The format used is your dockerusername/imagename:tags
           docker build -t rielam/mynodejsapp:latest .

           # Log in to Docker Hub using secrets.
           docker login -u ${{ secrets.DOCKER_USERNAME }} -p ${{ secrets.DOCKER_PASSWORD }}

           # Push the Docker image to a Docker Hub repository.
+The format used is your dockerusername/imagename:tags
           docker push rielam/mynodejsapp:latest

   # A job named 'deploy' that runs after the 'build' job is completed.